pytorch/tensordict/CONTRIBUTING.md

 ## Formatting your code
 **Type annotation**

-TorchRL is not strongly-typed, i.e. we do not enforce type hints, neither do we check that the ones that are present are valid.
+tensordict is not strongly-typed, i.e. we do not enforce type hints, neither do we check that the ones that are present are valid.
 We rely on type hints purely for documentary purposes.
 Although this might change in the future, there is currently no need for this to be enforced at the moment.

 **Linting**